-Michael Bentley is a partner in the Jackson, Mississippi office, where he concentrates his practice on appeals and litigation, with an emphasis on class actions and complex commercial disputes.
+Michael Bentley is a partner in the Jackson, Mississippi office, where he concentrates his practice on appeals and litigation, with an emphasis on healthcare litigation, zoning law, and complex commercial disputes.
 He has been recognized by Chambers USA, The Best Lawyers in America®, and Benchmark Litigation as one of Mississippi’s leading litigators and appellate practitioners.

-Michael regularly serves as lead appellate counsel.
-His role as such frequently begins at trial where he assists in developing legal strategy, handles critical motions, and advises on error-preservation.
-He has presented oral argument in numerous appeals, including Mullinnex v.
-Menard, a case establishing Vermont’s pre-suit exhaustion requirements for prisoner class actions, Express Oil Change, LLC v.
-Mississippi, which struck down a state ban on the use of a trade name and service mark as unconstitutional restriction on commercial speech, and Araujo v.
-Bryant, upholding the constitutionality of Mississippi’s charter school law.
+Michael regularly serves as lead appellate counsel, a role that often begins at trial where he assists in developing legal strategy, handles critical motions, and advises on error-preservation.
+He has argued numerous appeals, including Reeves v.
+Gunn, a constitutional challenge to the governor of Mississippi’s line-item veto power; American Tower v.
+Marshall County, Miss., a case establishing the proper procedure for appealing a county’s denial of a special exception to its zoning ordinance; and Express Oil Change, LLC v.
+Mississippi, which struck down a state ban on the use of a trade name and service mark as an unconstitutional restriction on commercial speech.
 In addition to his active appellate practice, Michael serves on the Board of Governors for the Fifth Circuit Bar Association.
 Prior to joining the firm, Michael clerked for Judge Leslie H. Southwick at the Fifth Circuit Court of Appeals.

 His litigation experience ranges from class actions and commercial disputes to tax protests, premises liability cases, zoning contests, Section 1983 civil rights suits and constitutional claims.
-Michael has extensive experience in healthcare litigation, including defense of private correctional healthcare providers operating in state prison systems.
+Michael has extensive experience in healthcare litigation, including defense of private correctional healthcare providers operating in state prison systems and representing payors in contract and claim disputes.
 He recently served as lead counsel on medical and mental healthcare claims in Dockery v.
 Hall, a six-week federal class action trial that resulted in a defense judgment for his client.
 He has also represented healthcare providers in regulatory investigations, administrative proceedings, and litigation.

 From 2000 to 2004, Michael served in state government, first as an aid to Mississippi Gov. Ronnie Musgrove and later as office manager for the State Superintendent of Education.
 As a member of the governor’s staff, Michael was responsible for constituent communications and legislative affairs; he was also the governor’s liaison to county and municipal governments.